0xJs/RedTeaming_CheatSheet/windows-ad/Evasion.md

 ```

 #### Abuse - Creating functions
-- Check if user can create their own functions
+- If JEA enpoint is running in Constrained Language Mode instead of NoLanguage it is possible to create your own functions!
 - Creates a function with the name `gl` and executes it.
 - Shortcut would be `${ <COMMAND>}`
 ```